 Exhibit Number Description 3.1 Amended and Restated Articles of Incorporation.
 (1) 3.2 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 27,000,000 shares.
 (2) 3.3 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 35,500,000 shares.
 (3) 3.4 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 38,500,000 shares.
 (4) 3.5 Amended and Restated By-Laws.
 (5) 4.1 Amended and Restated Articles of Incorporation (same as Exhibit 3.1).
 4.2 Articles II, VII and XI of the Amended and Restated By-Laws (included in Exhibit 3.5).
-10.1 First Amendment to Consulting Agreement, dated as of October 1, 2014, between the Company and Donna Felch.
-10.2 Letter Agreement dated November 18, 2014 terminating Amended and Restated Change of Control Agreement of O.B.
-Parrish.
-31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+10.1 Credit Agreement, dated as of December 29, 2015, between the Company and BMO Harris Bank, N.A.
+(6) 10.2 Revolving Note, dated December 29, 2015, from the Company to BMO Harris Bank, N.A.
+(6) 10.3 Security Agreement, dated as of December 29, 2015, between the Company and BMO Harris Bank, N.A.
+(6) 10.4 Charge Over Shares Agreement, dated as of December 29, 2015, between the Company and BMO Harris Bank, N.A.
+(6) 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350 (Section 906 of the Sarbanes-Oxley Act of 2002).
-(6) 101 The following materials from the Company's Quarterly Report on Form 10-Q for the quarter endedDecember 31, 2014, formatted in XBRL (Extensible Business Reporting Language): (1) the Unaudited Condensed Consolidated Balance Sheets, (2) the Unaudited Condensed Consolidated Statements of Income, (3) the Unaudited Condensed Consolidated Statements of Cash Flows and (4) the Notes to the Unaudited Condensed Consolidated Financial Statements.
+(7) 101 The following materials from the Company's Quarterly Report on Form 10-Q for the quarter ended December 31, 2015, formatted in XBRL (Extensible Business Reporting Language): (1) the Unaudited Condensed Consolidated Balance Sheets, (2) the Unaudited Condensed Consolidated Statements of Income, (3) the Unaudited Condensed Consolidated Statements of Cash Flows and (4) the Notes to the Unaudited Condensed Consolidated Financial Statements.
 (1) Incorporated herein by reference to the Company's Registration Statement on Form SB2, filed with the Securities and Exchange Commission on October 19, 1999.
 (2) Incorporated by reference to the Company's Registration Statement on Form SB-2, filed with the Securities and Exchange Commission on September 21, 2000.
 (3) Incorporated by reference to the Company's Registration Statement on Form SB-2, filed with the Securities and Exchange Commission on September 6, 2002.
-(4) Incorporated by reference to the Company's Quarterly Report on Form 10-QSB for the quater ended March 31, 2003.
-(5) Incorporated by reference to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on May 22, 2013.
+(4) Incorporated by reference to the Company's Quarterly Report on Form 10-QSB for the quarter ended March 31, 2003.
 26

+Incorporated by reference to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on May 22, 2013.
+Incorporated by reference to the Company's Form 8-K filed on January 4, 2016.
 This certification is not "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended.